andreaskaris/blog/docs/networking/srv6-with-linux-basics2.md

       mtu: 1500
 ```

-The routes of type `fd02:0:${hostID}::/48` route packets within this CIDR to each host with the correspondind `hostID`.
+The routes of type `fd02:0:${hostID}::/48` route packets within this CIDR to each host with the corresponding `hostID`.
 The lab does not use any IGP on purpose.
 I wanted to abstract away as much as possible and focus on the configuration of the datapath, only.
 Each node is configured with a loopback address of `fd02:0:${hostID}::{hostID}/128`.
 Routing only works between loopbacks, we must therefore specify the source address, e.g. `ping -c1 -W1 -I fd02:0:1::1 fd02:0:2::1`.